kianarc/InputPlus/README.md

 ## 🧪 Usage

-Drag and drop the new input components from the **InputPlus** tab in the Grasshopper canvas.
+Use the InputPlus components to reference Rhino objects like Breps and Curves.
+Once referenced, the geometry data is stored directly within the Grasshopper file, so it remains accessible even if the original object in Rhino is deleted.

 *(Add images or gifs here demonstrating usage if available.)*